Heinz Neumann: Biography

 Born in Berlin into a middle-class family, Neumann studied philology and came into contact with Marxist ideas.
 In 1920, he was admitted into the Communist Party by Ernst Reuter, then General Secretary.
 August Thalheimer took him under his wing.
 Neumann began writing editorials for various KPD newspapers in 1921.
 He dropped out of university in 1922 and became editor of the Rote Fahne (Red Flag).
-He was arrested and spent six months in prison, during which he took up Russian, learning it so well, he could speak to Soviet party officials without an interpreter.
-In 1922, he met Joseph Stalin on a trip, speaking to him in Russian.
+He was arrested and spent six months in prison, during which he took up Russian and learned it so well that he could speak to Soviet party officials without an interpreter.
+In 1922, he met Joseph Stalin on a trip and spoke to him in Russian.
 From that point until 1932, he was a strong supporter of Stalin.

 He first belonged to the left wing of the KPD, led by Ruth Fischer.
 In 1923, he aligned himself with Arthur Ewert and Gerhart Eisler and became the political leader of the party's Mecklenburg district.
-He participated in the Hamburg Uprising and in 1924, had to flee to Vienna, from where he was expelled to the Soviet Union in 1925.
+He participated in the Hamburg Uprising and in 1924 had to flee to Vienna from where he was expelled to the Soviet Union in 1925.
 There, he succeeded Ivan Katz as Communist Party representative to the Comintern.
 From July to December 1927, he represented the Comintern in China.
-Working with Georgian communist Vissarion Lominadze, he helped Chinese communists to organize the Guangzhou Uprising on 11 December 1927.
+Working with Georgian communist Vissarion Lominadze, he helped Chinese communists organise the Guangzhou Uprising on 11 December 1927.
 The rebellion was a complete failure and resulted in great casualties.
-Chinese communist leader Zhang Guotao blamed Neumann for this, claiming that the German had insisted that Guangzhou should be held at all cost against a National Revolutionary Army counter-offensive although this was not feasible for the localn communists.
+The Chinese communist leader Zhang Guotao blamed Neumann for that and claimed that the German had insisted that Guangzhou should be held at all cost against a National Revolutionary Army counter-offensive although that was not feasible for the local communists.